rudolphpienaar/pl-dicomTag/README.rst

 ################################
-pl-dicomTag
+pl-dicomtag
 ################################

 Abstract
 ********

-This app generates a file of DICOM tag results, and optionally an html page.
+This ChRIS `DS` app generates a file of DICOM tag results, and optionally an html page.

 Run
 ***